What does it solve?

 Secure storage prevents shootings by disrupting unauthorized access to firearms.

-Fourteen states have passed another form of firearm storage laws, known as child access prevention (CAP) laws, which generally provide that if a minor accesses a firearm, the person who failed to adequately secure the firearm is liable.
-Four states have storage laws that are also aimed at preventing access to firearms by persons legally prohibited from having them.
+Fifteen states have passed another form of firearm storage laws, known as child access prevention (CAP) laws, which generally provide that if a minor accesses a firearm, the person who failed to adequately secure the firearm is liable.
+Six states have storage laws that are also aimed at preventing access to firearms by persons legally prohibited from having them.

 Public awareness is also critical to ensuring that guns are stored securely.
 The Moms Demand Action Be SMART program is one of many models that can be used by public officials and members of the community to build awareness of the importance of secure firearm storage.